ckan/ckan/doc/maintaining/upgrading/upgrade-postgres.rst

      sudo /etc/init.d/postgresql restart 9.4

 #.
-REALLY?
 Follow the instructions in :ref:`postgres-setup` to setup |postgres| with a user and database.
 Ensure your username, password and database name match those in your connection settings (see previous section.)

 #.
 Now log-in to the CKAN machine, if you have a separate |postgres| machine.